 Even though the pool was looking great at night, it was not permitted to use it at night.
 This is quite dumb in my opinion.
 It would have been good to go to the pool at night.
 Especially since it actually looks great in the night :)

 The beach was nice and big.
 The sea was very clear.
 There were not that many people on the beach.
 And there were very few people coming to bother you.
 They were not very insisting.
 That was good.
 I was quite worried about it.
 The fact that the entire resort has no local settlement probably helped a lot in that regard.
-We only had lunch once next the sea.
+We only had lunch once next to the sea.
 The food was okay, but nothing really special.

 As I said, our hotel was all-inclusive.
-We wanted this to not have to bother with checking the prices of restaurant.
+We wanted this to not have to bother with checking the prices of restaurants.
 We wanted our price to be almost final since the start.
-The hotel offered buffet breakfast and buffet dinner.
+The hotel offered a buffet breakfast and buffet dinner.
 And also snacks for lunch at the pool restaurant and at the beach restaurant.
 There was also a bar at the hotel and one at the beach.

 The breakfast and dinner buffets were really nice.
-Especially one night, they did Egyptian buffet.
+Especially one night, they did an Egyptian buffet.
 It was really awesome.
 The lunches were okay, nothing really special.
 The offer was more limited and it was not really original.

 The only excursion we did was to go snorkeling in a boat and visiting an island, Paradise Island.
 Neither of us have been snorkeling before and we really wanted to try it.
 It was really great.